open-sauced/intro/CONTRIBUTING.md

 6. **Stop the Live Server**

    When you're done testing or making changes, you can stop the Live Server by clicking the "Exit" button in the VS Code status bar at the bottom-right corner.

+## Adding a New Section to a Chapter

+If your content falls under the category of one of the course chapters, please add it to the chapter by creating a subheading (heading 2).

+Otherwise, you can add a new chapter.

 ## Adding a New Chapter and Adding it to the Sidebar